smithm4949/14-tech-blog-challenge/readme.md

 ## Installation and Deployment

-This application is deployed here: [SQL Employee Tracker demo](https://watch.screencastify.com/v/1satT6t6o7qRrUnLUlm4)
+This application is not deployed.
+All api routes are working but I did not have time to complete the frontend.

 ## Authors and acknowledgment